-Table 31: Estimates of current (2020 = FY 2019-20) and virgin spawning biomass (median and the 95% confidence interval from the MCMCs) and probabilities of current biomass being above specified levels and probability of fishing mortality being below the level of fishing mortality associated with the interim target biomass level.
-X is $Pr(F{2020} < F{SB40\%})$.
-The results from the Steepness 0.85 sensitivity are from MPD only due to poor performance of MCMCs.
+Table 31: Estimates of current (2021 = FY 2020-21) and virgin spawning biomass (t) (median and the 95% confidence interval from the MCMCs) and probabilities of current biomass being above specified levels and probability of fishing mortality being below the level of fishing mortality associated with the interim target biomass level.
+The potential yield in 2021 was derived by applying the FSB40% fishing mortality rate to the current (2021) biomass.